AUSTlNC/arc-art-critique/README.md

 [![Product Name Screen Shot][product-screenshot]](localhost:9999)

 ARC is a project focusing on providing an anonymousity-based platform for artists to make improvements.
 Artists can freely browse and comment on others' artwork posts, and they can post their own work to get constructive feedbacks and critiques.
+Arc exists with the mission to help an artist gather and give genuine critique anonymously from other artists in order to replenish creativity and create better art, and maintains the vision of creating a cordial place for all artists to achieve constant self-improvement.

 <p align="right">(<a href="#top">back to top</a>)</p>